 Amortisation

-Amortisation is the process of gradually repaying a loan over a specified period through regular, scheduled payments that include both principal and interest.
+Amortisation refers to the process of gradually repaying a loan over a specified period through regular, scheduled payments that include both principal and interest.
 Each payment reduces the loan balance until it is fully paid off by the end of the loan term.
 Amortisation schedules are typically structured so that the borrower makes consistent monthly payments, which helps with budgeting and financial planning.
-The concept of amortisation is commonly applied to mortgages, personal loans, and other types of installment loans.
+The concept of amortisation is commonly applied to mortgages, personal loans, and other types of instalment loans.

 Amortisation provides a clear and predictable payment schedule, allowing borrowers to plan and budget their finances effectively.